cbadami/happyHealth/README.md

 ##### This repo is created to implement progressive web app

 ## Setup app in local machine
 Clone the repo
 git clone https://github.com/harishThadka/happyHealth.git
 # For Installing dependencies
-npm install.
+npm install
 npm install --dev.
 # To start the app
 npm start